MechanicalTurks/Invoke-Ulubat/README.md

 # Warning

 Please use in the **Test Environment.** Invoke-Ulubat can execute malicious scripts.
+It is only works in Windows operating systems.

 # Installation
 ```